DÉCOUVREZ LES 14 MUSÉES DE LA VILLE DE PARIS

-On June 21st, the Maison de Victor Hugo will open its doors to the “Spanish costumes from dark to bright” exhibition.
-For the first time in Paris a large selection of garments and accessories from the 19th and early 20th century will be displayed to enable visitors to discover the opulence of each province of Spain’s traditional costumes.
-They will be mirrored by some 40 remarkable photographs by José Ortiz Echague.
+On June 21st, the Maison de Victor Hugo will open its doors to the “Spanish costumes: darkness and light” exhibition.
+For the first time in Paris a large selection of garments and accessories from the end of the 18t and early 20th century will be displayed to enable visitors to discover the opulence of each province of Spain’s traditional costumes.
+They will be mirrored by some 40 remarkable photographs by José Ortiz Echagüe.

 Finally on October 4th, the Palais Galliera, will present the first Paris retrospective of Mariano Fortuny’s work with a hundred pieces from the Museo del Traje, the Museo Fortuny in Venice and the Palais Galliera collections.
 The exhibition will emphasize the great variety of his inspirations and the amazing talent he applied to textile and fashion.
 The shimmering fluidness of the fabrics he created reflects his passionate quest for the liberation of the body and the ultimate luxury of comfort.
 A plunge into timeless elegance.